If

 fingers, whereas the vast majority of females have longer

 indexes.
-We
+We already knew

 that this was indicative of how much testosterone